surroundaustralia/surroundaustralia.com/pages/catprez.md

 CatPrez is the Catalogue Presentation tool - a read-only Linked Data interface for the online delivery of Data Catalog Vocabulary (DCAT) - Version 2 catalogs.

-CatPrez is one of the the only, perhaps *the* only, DCAT2-native catalogue.
+CatPrez is one of the only, perhaps *the* only, DCAT2-native catalogue.

 It is based on the [pyLDAPI](https://github.com/rdflib/pyLDAPI) toolkit that implements the [Content Negotiation by Profile](https://w3c.github.io/dx-connegp/connegp/) W3C & IETF candidate standard for Internet-based content retrieval according to data specifications (*profiles*).